Paris in the Days of Post-Impressionism

 Book your escape to Paris in the days of Post-Impressionism!

-The major exhibition Paris in the Days of Post-Impressionism: Signac and the Indépendants will open on July 4.
-Please note that this will be the only exhibition accessible to visitors at this time.
+The major exhibition Paris in the Days of Post-Impressionism: Signac and the Indépendants is open.
+Please note that this is the only exhibition accessible to visitors at this time.
 The Museum's permanent collections and cultural activities (guided tours, lectures, Family Weekends, Art Hive, Thursdays at the Museum, the Museum’s School of Art, WKSHP 15-20, and PRISM) will not be offered until further notice.

 New health measures put in place will ensure our visitors’ safety as well as enable them to explore the exhibition more comfortably and in depth.